Ready to grow?

 Connecting direct and assisted conversions with CRM data provides invaluable insights into customer journey touchpoints and SaaS marketing channels’ performance.
 Namely, you can build channel and content performance conversion patterns and connect them with various stages of your sales cycle to see how web and mobile conversions add up to your sales.

-Let’s review the best practices for using this approach for in-depth SaaS user journey analysis.
+Let’s review the best practices for using this approach for in-depth user journey analysis for SaaS companies.

 What is a direct conversion?